etri/nest-compiler/docs/Testing.md

 aware of these things when running the models.
 The script in the directory 'utils/' downloads a number of pre-trained networks that we can use for testing.

-The Glow build scripts copy a few sample images and a run script that tests the `image-classifier` program.
+NEST-C build scripts copy a few sample images and a run script that tests the `image-classifier` program.
 The script can be executed with the command:

   ```